 Due to its natural qualities, this stone has a reputation of being ‘softʼ and a no-no as a kitchen countertop.
 However, if you follow certain guidelines and are willing to take care of this material, there is nothing quite like the stunning classic look of marble.

-The History of Marble
+History of Marble

-The heat fuses together calcite, the singular particles do not melt but become malleable to be packed together tightly.
-The grey swirls are the occasional clay and sand layers folded into the white mass just like if you would bake a marble cake.
+Since ocean beds are constantly moving from the center towards the continents, this movement, combined with heat, forms the layers of marble.
+The heat fuses together calcite; the singular particles do not melt but become malleable enough to be packed together tightly.
+The visible grey swirls in marble are the occasional clay and sand layers folded into the white mass.

-The Properties of Marble
+Properties of Marble

 Marble, like other natural stones, should be cleaned with mild soaps or special stone cleaners.
 Usually, just wiping off the dirt with a wet sponge is sufficient for daily maintenance.

 It is recommended to seal your marble countertops when needed (similar to carpet cleaning, you will see when itʼs time).
-The sealer can prevent staining through penetrating and filling the pores just underneath the surface of the stone,
+The sealer can prevent staining by penetrating and filling the pores just underneath the surface of the stone,